Frequently Asked Questions

 Do you offer delivery and collection?

-It is preferable if you can deliver and collect to my workshop in central St Albans but I will help where I can.
+It is preferable if you can deliver and collect to/from my workshop in central St Albans but I will help where I can.
 I do not have a van so this service is discretionary and limited to smaller items from the local area.
 I can recommend a local transport service if required.

 How long does it take?